kintone-labs/kintone-ui-component/docs/document/docs/guides/in-office-day-list-customization.md

 ```

 #### Create Table with Dropdown, Text, MultiChoice components and Button wrapped by Tooltip
-Create a Table component containing information such as 'Name', 'In office day', 'Location' and 'Note' and a button wrapped in a Tooltip.
+Create a Table component containing information such as "Name", "In office day", "Location" and "Note" and a button wrapped in a Tooltip.

 ```javascript
   const renderName = cellData => {